 Follow-up visits will be required throughout the duration of the healing process, as the vet will need to check on the progress the bone is making and eventually surgically remove the fixtures.
 Additionally, they will most likely want to conduct physiotherapy so that the dog can maintain a full range of motion and does not incur additional injuries once they are allowed to exercise normally.

 Due to the amount of time, equipment and aftercare required, a typical surgical repair for a leg fracture can cost upwards of $2,000.
 This price can be considerably higher depending on the age of the dog and any other medical conditions they may have.

 Worried about the cost of treating your pet's symptoms?

 Pet Insurance covers the cost of many common pet health conditions.
 Prepare for the unexpected by getting a quote from top pet insurance providers.

 Dog Surgical Fracture Repair Considerations

-One of the main risks of surgery for fractures in dogs is the requirement for general anaesthetic during the operation.
+One of the main risks of surgery for fractures in dogs is the requirement for general anesthetic during the operation.
 Additionally, owners may want to consider the possibility that their dog will not heal particularly well (especially if older) and may require further treatment.
+Complications such as implant breakdown and infections can occur.
 That said, a surgical solution to broken bones is often the only practical way forward when dealing with many types of bone fractures.

 Surgical Fracture Repair Prevention in Dogs